 You will need good walking shoes/boots (ideally waterproof), comfortable walking clothes, waterproof jacket and trousers, a daypack and hats/gloves etc.

 Traditionally April/May has always been the most popular time of year because the theory goes that the weather is better and the midges have not yet appeared.
 Although having walked the way in every summer month, we believe any time between late March and October offers a wonderful experience.

 Fort William is the gateway to the Highlands and is serviced by local train and bus services!
 With these services, you can connect easily to the start of the Great Glen Way trail with direct trains running from Glasgow city centre to Fort William (approx..
 4 hours).
 Getting back from Inverness is also easy, and there are again train and bus services onwards to Glasgow and Edinburgh city centres.
 Please check our local journey planner Traveline Scotland for more information.

 Midges are small biting insects (much like North American gnats) which are prevalent in the summer months.
 They are particularly bad on still, overcast days but do not bother you if you are moving, the wind is blowing, the sun is shining, it’s raining, or you are inside.
 As long as you carry repellent for the odd occasion you may need it they shouldn’t have any impact on your experience.

 Unfortunately we are unable to accommodate walkers with dogs as many of the accommodation providers we use do not accept pets, and several sections of the way are closed to dogs as they are permissive paths through farmland.
-What happens if I can’t walk a stage?
-You can use public transport or local taxis to travel to the next overnight stop.

 You can use public transport or local taxis to continue to your next overnight stop.